sadegh-rizi/OT-detection/README.md

 ### Ideograms:
-In these ideograms, off-target events are shown as labels and gene density is used as an overlay.
+In the following ideograms, off-target events are shown as labels and gene density is used as an overlay.

 [ideograms](https://github.com/sadegh-rizi/OT-detection/blob/main/guide-seq/ideograms?raw=true)

-In these ideograms, off-target events are shown as labels and pam density is used as overlay.
+In the following ideograms, off-target events are shown as labels and pam density is used as overlay.
 Only canonical PAMs('NGG') were considered as they constitute the majority of cleavage activities.

 [ideograms](https://github.com/sadegh-rizi/OT-detection/tree/main/guide-seq/ideograms_pam_w100000)